mchopradu/ACBR_Ankalan/README.md

 From the Acbr_Ankalan main folder, run the virtual_screening script as shown below:

-**If the smiles file is in the same directory as the script:** python acbr_ankalan_vs.py --target BCR-ABL --file input_smiles.csv
+**If the smiles file is in the same directory as the script:** python acbr_ankalan_vs.py --target BCR-ABL --file input_smiles.csv --output screening_results.csv

-**If the smiles file is in some folder:** python acbr_ankalan_vs.py --target BCR-ABL --file path/to/input_smiles.csv
+**If the smiles file is in some other folder:** python acbr_ankalan_vs.py --target BCR-ABL --file path/to/input_smiles.csv --output screening_results.csv

 Replace BCR-ABL with HDAC6, PARP1, or TELOMERASE and smiles as needed.